slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 mode where I was able mass battle 2 AI's together and be able to see the results?

-This is what drove the AI vs AI Simulation mode.
+This is what drove the devlopment of the AI vs AI Simulation mode.

 Specifically in the Team Battles simulation mode, I simulate a bunch of battles with random teams for each AI.
 The pokemon on the winning team